-A guide for choosing your stationary bike stand
+A guide for choosing the best stationary bike stand

 If you recover from injury, or wither it is cold and yucky outside, using a stationary bike stand would allow you to convert your own bike to stationary bike and train inside.
 Stationary bike stands are more often called trainers.
 They come with variable features and designs and, accordingly, in a range of prices.
 If you are a beginner that is trying to get in shape, or if you are an expert cycler, that would like to keep in shape during the winter months, you are surely to find a design that would work for you.

 - Weather does not permit riding outside

 - You’d like to keep training but save the gym membership fee

 Main features to consider when shopping for a bike trainer